 What’s more, it’s even possible to completely automate a drone using machine learning and lidar.
 But, for safety reasons, most are still operated remotely by a pilot.

 Blockchain technology is one of those mystery terms that most have heard of but few can describe in detail.

 In short, a blockchain is a list of information – invoices, signatures, anything you want.
-Each piece of information is a block and when strung together, form a chain.
+Each piece of information is a block and, when strung together, forms a chain.
 Hence, blockchain.

 The main benefit of blockchain technology is that a copy of each piece of information is stored on every device in the network.
 This means that it’s essentially tamper-proof.

 How does this help with warehouse management?
 Simply put, it reduces the chance of theft and lost inventory.
 Data can be accessed remotely and is always correct and up-to-date.